GabrielFRANCEZ/Solis-Engine/README.md

 Visual Studio 2019
 ## How to use it?
 Easy!
 First of all, execute generateProject.bat .
 Then ...
-That's it for the moment, you can build it with visual studio.
+That's it!
+For the moment, you can only build it with visual studio.